- 1

 |---|---|---|

-The attacker used a phishing attack, sending a fake email from the domain npmjs.help (registered September 5, three days before the attack) to the maintainer known as "Qix-" (Josh Junon), who managed chalk, debug, and several other packages.
-The email claimed npm would lock his account within 48 hours.
-When the maintainer clicked the fake link, the attacker captured his username, password, and a live TOTP (2FA) code in real-time.
+The attackers used a Phishing Attack, sending a fake email from the domain npmjs.help (registered on September 5, just 3 days before the attack) to deceive maintainer "Qix-" (Josh Junon), who managed chalk, debug, and several other packages.
+The email claimed npm would lock the account if identity wasn't verified within 48 hours.
+When the maintainer clicked the fake link, the attackers captured the username, password, and TOTP (2FA) code in real-time.

 Compromised Packages (18 packages)